nii-gakunin-cloud/ccrd-website/sc20/CREST/index.md

 ![VCP](figs/vcp.r1.png)

-VCP is a core software of NII's GakuNin Cloud On-demand Configuration Service.
+VCP is used as the core software for NII's GakuNin cloud-on-demand configuration service.

 -   User of the service can build an application environment with the following steps.
     -   Log-in Jupyter Notebook Server